by James Harbeck

 A career as an editor is often a solo adventure, especially if you’re a freelancer.
 So we thought one way to better connect with fellow editors was to ask them the W5: who, what, where, when, and why.
 Read on for some thought-provoking, enlightening tidbits from those of us who choose to work with words to earn our keep.

-Jeanne, please tell us a little about yourself, the kind of work you do (where you live), and how long you’ve been an editor.
+Please tell us a little about yourself, the kind of work you do (and where you live), and how long you’ve been an editor.